 The right hand formerly held either a thunderbolt if it represented Zeus or a trident if it represented Poseidon.
 Because of its majesty and similarity to other statues of Zeus, it is assumed to represent the mightiest of the Olympian gods, Zeus.

 The “Artemision Bronze” sculpture was found in two pieces at the bottom of the sea.
 It was presumably part of a sunken Roman ship’s cargo, as many Greek masterpieces were repatriated to Rome as the thirst for Greek Art consumed the Romans in 1st and 2nd centuries BC.
-Many such shipwrecks are of Roman date and were of vessels looting Greek art.
+Many such shipwrecks with Greek scriptures are from an Ancient Roman date and were of vessels looting Greek art.
 The statue was found in 1926 and then excavated in 1928.
 Greek fishermen first discovered the left arm in their nets.
 The rest of the figure was recovered in 1928.
-It was made in the lost-wax method of bronze casting, with each section cast separately and then welded together.
+This sculpture was made in the lost-wax method of bronze casting, with each section cast separately and then welded together.

 - Title: Artemision Bronze

 - Date: 460 BC

 - Dimensions: H: 209cm

 “Let him that would move the world, first move themselves.”